qiaoliang/mix-mcp-server/README.md

 ## Features

 - Get current local time in various formats
+- Open files and URLs in the default web browser
 - Simple and lightweight implementation
 - Built with FastMCP for easy integration
 - Uses uv for fast and reliable dependency management